klinecharts/KLineChart/README.md

 { open, close, high, low, volume, turnover, timestamp }
 ```

-## Config
+## Style Config
-Config is used to configure the style of the chart.
-[Here is the details.](CONFIG-DETAIL.md)
+Used to configure the style of the chart.
+[Here is the details.](STYLE-CONFIG-DETAIL.md)

 ## Technical Indicators
 <table>